Cornerstone of Southern California, Celebrating 40 Years

 Both alcohol-related dementia and WKS are examples of alcohol-related brain damage (ARBD).
 These brain disorders are caused by regularly drinking to excess, or binge drinking, over the years.
 Other forms of ARBD include alcohol-related stroke and alcohol-induced traumatic brain injury.

-Unlike true dementia, it is possible to recover from alcohol-related dementia and Wernicke–Korsakoff syndrome if you seek help and get treatment quickly.
+How long does it take to recover from drugs?
+Well, unlike true dementia, it is possible to recover from alcohol-related dementia and Wernicke–Korsakoff syndrome if you seek help and get treatment quickly.
+Recovery time differs for each individual.

 These aren’t the only mental illness conditions that co-occur or are related to addiction.
 Other conditions associated with drug and alcohol misuse include: